 The horseradish sauce Alton Brown makes uses fresh horseradish, and fresh is almost always better.

-Depending on where you live, you may have access to the actual root in your grocery store.
+Depending on where you live, you may have access to the actual root of your grocery store.
 It’s hard for me to find, though, and is presumably for a lot of other people, so rather than making a fresh horseradish sauce, I use a prepared variety.